univention/univention-corporate-server/doc/app-center/identity_management.rst

 JSON example
 ^^^^^^^^^^^^

 This is an example of a JSON file for a user change.
-It is not complete, but should clarify the idea.
+It's not complete, but should clarify the idea.

 .. _provision-push-json-listener-udm-version-2-example: